rzhang74/Github-Mobile/README.md

 # Github-Mobile

-An ios version of Github
+An ios version of Github(Swift 4.2)

 It is a tab bar app designed for people to conveniently access their Github account instead of doing so on computer or on webpage.